 If you have never leased before, we are here to help you disseminate the information.
-A lease is simply a fixed, long-term contract, typically three (3) to four (4) years, where you essentially “rent” the car.
-The advantages of a lease are many, but the two key ones include: no big down-payment is required; and you only pay for the portion of the vehicle that you use.
+A lease is simply a fixed, long-term contract, typically three (3) to four (4) years that enables you to “rent” the car.
+The advantages of a lease are many but the two key ones include:

 Did You Know?

 Leasing a vehicle has many advantages.
-Knowing what type of mileage you drive each year will help in determining if you are a good candidate to lease.
+Knowing what type of mileage you drive each year will help determine if you are a good candidate to lease.

 When leasing, you are required to pay your first payment upfront.
 This is considered a security deposit, which is typically equal to your monthly payment and license fees.

-Below, find some definitions to common terminology to help you navigate through the process:
+Below find some definitions to common terminology related to leasing to help you navigate through the process:

 Capitalized Cost or Lease Price: When you sit down and agree with the sales person on a price for a leased car, this becomes the capitalized cost, or “cap cost.”
 Cap cost is also known as lease price.
 If you haven’t fully paid off the vehicle you’re trading, cap cost would also include any remaining loan balance.